DanielMomo/bees/README.md

 - styled components for component css handling.
 - eslint for code quality.
 - prettier for format
-- recoil for store management.
+- ~~recoil for store management.~~ Recoil has an issue with nextjs causing atom duplication.